Our holiday gift guide series continues! This week we are highlighting gift ideas for your employees!

 - Gift baskets.
 Speaking of gift baskets…those make a great gift for employees!
 You can do a fruit basket, an office supply basket, a baked goods basket, a wine and cheese basket, a cold-weather themed basket (hot chocolate, blanket, scarf, etc.).
 The possibilities are endless!

 - Tickets to a local sporting event or show.
 Is a fun act playing in your town soon?
-My city is going crazy over the upcoming Trans-Siberian Orchestra concert.
-With the end of the NBA lockout, basketball tickets are also sure to be a treat.
+My city goes crazy over the annual Trans-Siberian Orchestra concert.
+For sports fans, basketball tickets are also sure to be a treat.
 You can also give movie tickets if you’re looking to spend less, or look for deals by using Groupon or Living Social for local shows.

 - Food.
 Who doesn’t love to eat?
 Plus with the amount of entertaining people do over the holidays, extra food in the house is always welcome.
 Give whatever is traditional in your part of the country – in Texas it’s tamales, pralines, grapefruits and/or baked goods.